kmhofmann/selene/docs/building.md

 A few micro-benchmarks can be optionally compiled by adding `-DSELENE_BUILD_BENCHMARKS=ON` to the `cmake` command line.
 The code for these can be found in the `./benchmark/` folder, and depends on Google's [benchmark](https://github.com/google/benchmark) library to be installed.

+#### Excluding dependencies

+By default, the **Selene** CMake build instructions will automatically detect library [dependencies](dependencies.md) present on the system and make use of these.
+If desired, this can be explicitly disabled by one or more of the following CMake options:

+    -DSELENE_NO_LIBJPEG
+    -DSELENE_NO_LIBPNG
+    -DSELENE_NO_OPENCV

+### Running tests & examples

 #### Specifying the data path